aczw/sddm-theme-corners/README.md

 - `PopupBgColor`: the background color of the popup. this applies to the power panel, session panel, and user panel.
 - `PopupHighlightColor`: the color of the currently selected entry in the popup. this applies to the power panel, session panel, and user panel.
+- `PopupHighlightedTextColor`: the color of the text for the currently selected option. only applies to session and user popups.

 ### session button